THE MAKEOVER MASTER

-Mike Young is a seasoned entrepreneur and author of "Made Over: How To Create A Powerful Brand That Will Transform Your Business & Save Your Life.
+Mike Young is the founder of The Makeover Master, host of the top rated “Made Over Podcast”, author of "Made Over: How To Create A Powerful Brand That Will Transform Your Business & Save Your Life", and a seasoned entrepreneur.

-Mike has invested the equivalent of a Harvard degree in his own self-education for business, marketing, and branding programs.
+Mike’s invested the equivalent of a Harvard degree in his own self-education for business strategy, marketing, advertising and branding programs.
 He is well studied, with over 10,000 of dedication to learning his craft.

-From running a successful mortgage business with 10 offices, six partners, and 250+ employees, to losing it all in the great recession of 2008.
-Mike created 50+ brands between 2008-2015 is what he calls his “self-discovery” phase and deeply understands the ups and downs entrepreneurs go through.
+From running a successful mortgage business in the early 2000’s with 10 offices, six partners, and 250+ employees, to losing it all in the great recession of 2008.
+Mike went on to create 50+ businesses between 2008-2015 in what he calls his “self-discovery” phase and deeply understands the ups and downs business owners go through.

-Mike has developed virtual training programs and regularly speaks to groups to teach others how to grow their business by improving their business image, brand positioning, and marketing.
-Although Mike lives a great life with his family and travels the world for business, it wasn’t always like that…
+Although Mike lives a great life with his family and travels the world for business and pleasure, it wasn’t always like that…

 IN HIS OWN WORDS:

 My life looked amazing from the outside.

 Recently married to a beautiful, funny and cool girl.